data-dependent/osrs-guides/skilling.md

 <div style="text-align:center"><img src="https://i.imgur.com/5QyQZVc.gif" alt='2t pisc swordfish harpooning' width=500>

 Interestingly, in this variant of the method, we don't need to make any clicks to cancel our interaction with the fishing spot.

-This is because harpoon fishing spots (like most others) force you to stop interacting with them after one tick before the skilling timer has gone off (except for when the skilling timer is 4, which allows for afk fishing).
+This is because harpoon fishing spots (like most others) force you to stop interacting with them after one tick under a few conditions, such as when you start interacting with them before the skilling timer has gone off (except for when the skilling timer is 4, which allows for afk fishing).
 This force stop of our interaction with the fishing spot is the same reason why the rhythm for 3t swordfish fishing is different than the rhythm for 3t barbarian fishing: we still have to start interacting with the fishing spot on the skilling tick.

 ### Review of specialized mechanics